maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="gosub-and-return"></a>
 ### `GOSUB` and `RETURN`

 `GOSUB` statements are unconditional branches like a `GOTO`, but differ in that they record the position in the code where they were called.
-They do this by writing down the location of the `GOSUB` in a special area in memory known as the "runtime stack", or simply "the stack".
+They do this by writing down the location of the `GOSUB` in a special area in memory known as the **runtime stack**, or simply the **stack**.
 They then branch to the target and continue as normal until they encounter a `RETURN` statement.
-At that time, they removed the entry on the stack they added earlier and used the location they found to continue at the statement after the original `GOSUB`.
+At that time, they removed the entry on the stack they added earlier, and used the location they found to continue at the statement after the original `GOSUB`.

 The name "GOSUB" is a contraction of "go to subroutine".
 Subroutines are small sub-programs that perform a task and then return.
 For instance, one might write a subroutine to calculate the value of pi and then call that code repeatedly with different input values from different locations in the code.
 This allows the calculation code to be isolated, often placed near the bottom of the program to separate it visually, and then called from different parts of the rest of the program.